-For attribute values other than Domain Component (DC): All CA Distinguished Names (in various fields such as Issuer, Subject, Subject Alternative Name, Name constraints, etc.) shall be encoded as a printable string.
-All certificate holder DN portions to which name constraints apply shall be encoded as a printable string.
-Other portions of the certificate holder DN shall be encoded as a printable string if possible.
+For attribute values other than Domain Component (DC) and email address7: All CA Distinguished Names (in various fields such as Issuer, Subject, Subject Alternative Name, Name constraints, etc.) shall be encoded as a printable string.
+All Certificate Holder DN portions to which name constraints apply shall be encoded as a printable string.
+Other portions of the Certificate Holder DN shall be encoded as a printable string if possible.
 If a portion cannot be encoded as a printable string, then and only then shall it be encoded using a different format, and that format shall be UTF8.

-For DC attribute values: All DC attribute values shall be encoded as an IA5 string.
+For DC and email address attribute values: All DC attribute values shall be encoded as an IA5 string.